matrixguy69/coalition/README.md

 - **View**: open the site, browse the **Overall** tab (ranked, with titles) or any gamemode tab.
 Each gamemode tab has a **Ranked / Tier Board** toggle — Ranked is a sorted table, Tier Board is the column-per-tier view.
+Click any player to open their **profile card** — skin, title, region (if set), a NameMC link, their rank in every tab they're ranked in, and their full tier chip row.
+- **Info panel**: the **Info** button in the header shows the S–F tier grade mapping, the HT3 requirement note, per-gamemode FT testing requirements, and the point thresholds for each title — all pulled straight from `data.js`.
+- **Discord button**: opens `DISCORD_INVITE_URL` from `config.js` in a new tab.
 - **Log in**: click **Admin Login** top-right, enter the email/password from step 3.
-- **Add a player**: once logged in, click **+ Add Player**, type their exact Minecraft username (this is also used to fetch their skin), set a tier per gamemode (leave "Untested" for modes they haven't been ranked in), **Save player**.
+- **Add a player**: once logged in, click **+ Add Player**, type their exact Minecraft username (also used to fetch their skin), optionally set a region, set a tier per gamemode (leave "Untested" for modes they haven't been ranked in), **Save player**.
 - **Edit / remove**: hover a row (or the Tier Board) — edit/trash icons appear for admins.
-  Clicking a name in the Tier Board also opens edit.
+  You can also open a player's profile card and click **Edit player** at the bottom.
 - **Reorder within a tier**: in Tier Board view, use the up/down arrows next to a name to move them within that tier column (cosmetic ordering only — doesn't change points, since points come from the tier itself).